often feels like a heaviness or tightness in the chest, and this may spread

 Spinach is rich in vitamins A and C, which help to prevent artery clogging plaque from developing.
 It also contains good levels of potassium and vitamin B9 (folic acid) which lowers the blood pressure.

 Tomatoes consumed regularly (cooked and uncooked) this antioxidant-rich food that prevents the oxidisation of LDL cholesterol and can cut the risk of arteriosclerosis by half.
+Must be consumed with an oily food such as avocado, coconut, fish, nut, olive, seed or other plant oils in order to absorb the ft-soluble carotenoids.

 Tree turmeric is a blood purifier.